- Services & Solutions

-Ajay Divakaran, Ph.D., leads the Vision and Multi-Sensor group in SRI International’s Vision and Learning Laboratory.
-As program director, he is responsible for the proposal and execution of contract research projects in computer vision as well as multi-sensor systems that combine various modalities.
+Ajay Divakaran, Ph.D., is technical director of the Vision and Learning Laboratory in SRI International’s Center for Vision Technologies.
+In this role, he is responsible for the proposal and execution of contract research projects in computer vision as well as multi-sensor systems that combine various modalities.

 Divakaran is currently the principal investigator for a number of SRI research projects.
-His work includes multimodal modeling and analysis of affective, cognitive, and physiological aspects of human behavior, interactive virtual reality-based training, tracking of individuals in dense crowds and multi-camera tracking, technology for automatic food identification and volume estimation, and audio analysis for event detection in open-source video.
+His work includes social multimedia (video-audio-text) analytics, multimodal modeling and analysis of affective, cognitive, and physiological aspects of human behavior, interactive virtual reality-based training, applied machine learning, tracking of individuals in dense crowds and multi-camera tracking, and audio analysis for event detection in open-source video.
 He has developed several innovative technologies for multimodal systems in both commercial and government programs during the course of his career.

 Prior to joining SRI in 2008, Divakaran worked at Mitsubishi Electric Research Labs for 10 years, where he was the lead inventor of the world’s first sports highlights playback-enabled DVR.
 He also oversaw a wide variety of product applications for machine learning.